Oluwatayo-Adetola/MyFinalProject/README.md

     “How to Clone Android Project from GitHub in Android Studio?”
 GeeksforGeeks, 4 Nov.
 2020, www.geeksforgeeks.org/how-to-clone-android-project-from-github-               in-android-studio/.

+2.2)  Configuration Instrcutions

+Now that importing the code to android studio is complete, you would have to add some dependencies to your Android Studio to ensure the code works effectively.

 ## 3) How the Project Was Created